David Wilkie (swimmer): Olympic gold

 However, it was after several years of further intensive training, while studying at the University of Miami on an athletic scholarship and competing for the university's Miami Hurricanes swimming and diving team, that Wilkie's finest hour came.
 He won gold in the 200-metre breaststroke at the 1976 Summer Olympics in Montreal, in a world-record time of 2:15:11 and preventing an American sweep of the men's swimming gold medals.
-He also added a 100-metre silver medal to his collection in a time of 1:03:43 His world record was to remain unbroken for six years.
+He also added a 100-metre silver medal to his collection in a time of 1:03:43.
+His world record was to remain unbroken for six years.

 Wilkie won three Amateur Athletic Union (AAU) National US Championships and three NCAA Men's Swimming and Diving Championships (NCAA) US college championships while at Miami, was four times All-American and was inducted into the University of Miami Sports Hall of Fame in 1987.
 The head swimming coach there was Bill Diaz and his individual coach was Charlie Hodgson.

 He was European Swimmer of the Year three times, British Sports personality of the year in 1975, in 1977 he was appointed Member of the Order of the British Empire, in 1982 he was inducted into the International Swimming Hall of Fame and in 2002 was inducted into the Scottish Sports Hall of Fame.

-Post-competitive swimming
+After competitive swimming

-Since his retirement, Wilkie remained active in the world of swimming, involved in swimming aids and technology.
+Following his retirement, Wilkie remained active in the world of swimming, involved in swimming aids and technology.
 He was said to be the first swimmer to wear a head-cap and goggles together in competition to improve the streamline effect within the water although he also said he wore the goggles because of an allergy to chlorine in the water and the cap to keep his long hair in.

 Wilkie co-founded a healthcare company called Health Perception (UK) Ltd. in 1986.
 It was sold to William Ransom and Son plc in 2004 for £7.8 million.
 In 1985 he met his Swedish partner Helen Isacson with whom he had two children, Natasha and Adam who were 23 and 20 in 2013.
 In 2009 he helped found Pet's Kitchen, a pet food company supplying British supermarkets.

 In an interview with bunkered.co.uk in April 2016, Wilkie criticised the re-introduction of golf to the Olympic Games.
-He called Jack Nicklaus and Gary Player's claims that the Olympics would grow the game globally as 'absolute bullshit', while he also said that players who do not stay in Rio de Janeiro for the duration of the Games can not be classed as true Olympians.
+He called Jack Nicklaus and Gary Player's claims that the Olympics would grow the game globally as "absolute bullshit", while he also said that players who did not stay in Rio de Janeiro for the duration of the Games could not be classed as true Olympians.